Call now in confidence immediate help & advice 24/7

 Two people holding a sapling

 What is the solution to this problem?
 The answer is surprisingly simple.
-When you attend a drug or alcohol treatment facility Devon, you will first receive a psychiatric assessment.
+When you attend a drug or alcohol rehab treatment facility Devon, you will first receive a psychiatric assessment.

 This medication prevents the onset of dangerous withdrawal symptoms such as tremors, hallucinations and a range of ‘flu-like’ symptoms.

 The duration of your detox programme is determined by the severity and nature of your addiction.
-You will be advised on the recommended treatment duration before your admission goes ahead.
+You will be advised on the recommended treatment duration before your rehab admission goes ahead.

 Make sure that your drug detox or alcohol detox in Devon is as effective as possible by calling us on 0800 088 66 86